uttamreddy29/AIML-Game-Flappy-Birds/Flappy-Bird-AI-Python-main/README.md

 ## Features

-### Non-AI Version:

-- Classic Flappy Bird gameplay where the player controls the bird's altitude by tapping the spacebar.
-- Simple and intuitive controls suitable for players of all ages.
-- Basic graphics and sound effects faithful to the original game.

 ### AI Version:

 - Utilizes NEAT, a genetic algorithm for evolving artificial neural networks, to train the bird to play the game autonomously.